hindu-comm/weblogs/manasataramgini/2019/04/2019-04-29_leaves-from-the-scrapbook-4.md

 Thankfully, due to the favors of the gods I am likely to get any internship I would like, but that is just practice.
-It goes without saying that I would be pursuing experimental medicine for that was how I always supposed to be doing.
+It goes without saying that I would be pursuing experimental medicine for that was what I always supposed to be doing.
 In any case, I have got a waiver to already start accompanying and assisting my senior Vidrum on the rounds till my program formally opens.
 I guess he harbors some edginess towards me right from school days but still tolerates me because of all the curricular help I have rendered him over the years and his friendship with Lootika and Somakhya.
 One of my reasons for writing this entry was an interesting case that confronted us last week — it brought a closure